pccunc/TS-Archival-Procedures-Manual/Descriptive Elements.md

 _Published materials have been separated from the collection._

 #### We use this statement to acknowledge when processors alter or remove original offensive titles/descriptions from finding aids:
-_In 2020, archivists removed the transcription of Bayard Wootten’s title and caption from the finding aid because they contain racial slurs._
+_Titles and descriptions provided on original enclosures, prints, and digitized materials from the collection come from original housing or related manuscript materials.
+Some of these descriptions contain offensive and racist language.
+In 2020, archivists removed transcriptions of these titles and captions from the finding aid._